Cooryd/openscore/README.md

 *   Paper is published -> Reader views paper -> Reader chooses to view/edit ratings -> Rating is posted to social media
 *   User comes to Rating Site -> User Filters all available articles by ratings
+*   User wants to compare the OpenScores of articles addressing an issue -> Users search among all available articles by title

 ## Supported Ratings